explooosion/electron-alarm-clock/README.md

-# electron-alarm-clock
+# electron-sample-alarmClock
-Sample apps for Electron
+Sample app for Electron